aces/Loris/modules/dataquery/help/dataquery.md

 ## View Data

 This tab executes your query, displays the query results, and allows you to download data.
-Use the "Data" dropdown to organize the data displayed: _cross-sectional_ by time-point, or _longitudinal_ across all time-points.
+Use the "Data" dropdown to organize the results table: _cross-sectional_ by timepoint, or _longitudinal_ across all timepoints.
 Click **Run Query** to execute the current query on the database, based on the defined fields and filters.

 ## Statistical Analysis

-This tab shows basic statistical calculations and scatterplot visualization of data from your query.
+This tab shows basic statistical calculations and scatterplot visualizations of data from your query.

 ## Load Saved Query